voltage-egatlov/breakingtoys/README.md

 # This is a keyboard

-Use the bottom charachter keys, or click to play.
+Use the bottom character keys, or click to play.

 ## Available Scripts